ytang913/PGC-Agency-Finder/README.md

 ![](public/static/images/PGCAgencyFinderValidResult.jpg)
 # Result when an invalid agency is entered and "List" button is chosen

-# Result when a valid agency is entered and the'Map' button is chosen
+# Result when a valid agency is entered and the 'Map' button is chosen

 # Result when About Navigation button is chosen